 Contingent resources are further classified based on project maturity.
-The project maturity subclasses include development on hold, development on hold, development not viable.
+The project maturity subclasses include development on hold, development unclarified and development not viable.
 All of the Corporation's contingent resources are classified as either development on hold or development unclarified.
-Development on hold is defined as a contingent resource where there is a reasonable chance of development, but there are major non-technical contingencies to be resolved that are usually beyond the control of the operator.
-Development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development until contingencies can be clearly defined.
+Development unclarified as a contingent resource where there is a reasonable chance of development, but there are major non-technical contingencies to be resolved that are usually beyond the control of the operator.
+Development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development and has been assigned a lower chance of development until contingencies can be clearly defined.
 Chance of development is the probability of a project being commercially viable.

-References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources, the chance of commerciality of such resources.
+References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources have not been risked (or adjusted) based on the chance of commerciality of such resources.
 In accordance with the COGE Handbook for contingent resources, the chance of commerciality is solely based on the chance of development based on all contingencies required for the re-classification of the contingent resources as reserves being resolved.
 Therefore unrisked reported volumes of contingent resources do not reflect the risking (or adjustment) of such volumes based on the chance of development of such resources.

-The contingent resources reported in this presentation are estimates are based upon a number of factors and assumptions each of which could result in future revisions of the estimates as more technical and commercial information becomes available.
+The contingent resources reported in this presentation are estimates only.
+The estimates are based upon a number of factors and assumptions each of which contains estimation error which could result in future revisions of the estimates as more technical and commercial information becomes available.
 The estimation factors include, but are not limited to, the mapped extent of the oil and gas accumulations, geologic characteristics of the reservoirs, and dynamic reservoir performance.
 There are numerous risks and uncertainties associated with recovery of such resources, including many factors beyond the Corporation's control.
 There is uncertainty that it will be commercially viable to produce any portion of the contingent resources to "contingent resources" do not constitute, and should be distinguished from, references to "reserves".

 2P reserves and contingent resources included in the reports prepared by Sproule and ERCE in respect of IPC's oil and gas assets in Canada, France and Malaysia have been aggregated by IPC.
 Estimates of reserves, resources and future net revenue for individual properties may not reflect the same level of confidence as estimates of reserves, resources and future net revenue for all properties, due to aggregation.
 This presentation contains estimates of the net present value of the future net revenue from IPC's reserves and contingent resources.
 The estimated values of future net revenue disclosed in this presentation do not represent fair market value.
-There is no assurance that the forecast prices and cost assumptions used in the reserve and resources evaluations will be attained and variances could be material.
+There is no assurance that the forecast prices and cost assumptions used in the reserve and variances could be material.